dan1229/typescript-api-services/README.md

 ### Description
-Just some HTTP services and templates for Typescript projects. import axios from "axios" import Cookies from "js-cookie"
+Just some HTTP services and templates for Typescript projects.

 ### Requirements
 You must have these NPM packages installed